-Best Practices for Search & Category Page Filters
+Best Practices for Search & Category Page Filters in your Magento and Shopify Online Store

 Posted on August 13, 2018 by

 The sooner your visitor lands on a product page, the faster they are likely to become your customer.
 Almost 90% of your visitors (who have not bounced) are likely to visit a search or product listing page at your online store.
-Almost 60% of online visitors are engaging mobile first which limits the number of products displayed per page.
+Almost 60% of online visitors are engaging mobile-first which limits the number of products displayed per page.
 Search & Listing page filters are the fastest way for online visitors to drill down and find that product to start their engagement journey at your online store.
 And while you might already have filters today, this post is to make sure you have considered some the best practices that allow you to maximize conversion

 Identify the right filters